werew/inverno/docs/tutorial.md

 ## Creating a new project 📰

-After installing Inverno, you should have get a new command named `inverno`, try typing it in your terminal of choice:
+After installing Inverno, you should get a new command named `inverno`, try typing it in your terminal of choice:

 ```sh
 $ inverno --help